What Components Does the VM-Series Auto Scaling Template

 This solution includes an AWS NAT gateway that the firewalls use to initiate outbound requests for retrieving updates, connecting to Panorama, and publishing metrics to AWS CloudWatch.

 (Community supported template)

-The application template deploys an NLB and an ASG with a web server in each AZ.
-Because the NLB has a unique IP address for each AZ and the NAT policy rule on the firewalls must reference a single IP address, there is one ASG for each of the two AZs.
-All firewalls in an ASG use an identical configuration.
+The application template deploys a network load balancer and an ASG with a web server in each AZ.
+Because the network load balancer has a unique IP address per AZ, and the NAT policy rule on the firewalls must reference a single IP address, there is one ASG for each of the two AZs.
+All the firewalls in an ASG have identical configuration.

 The bootstrap.xml file provided in the GitHub repository is provided for testing and evaluation only.
 For a production deployment, you must modify the sample credentials in the bootstrap.xml prior to launch.

 This solution requires the init-cfg.txt file and the bootstrap.xml file so that the VM-Series firewall has the basic configuration for handling traffic.

 To deploy the solution, see Launch the VM-Series Auto Scaling Template for AWS (v2.0).